MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/overview-teams-panels.md

 # Overview of Microsoft Teams panels

 Turn every space into a Teams space.
 Teams panels are intelligent devices designed to enhance the efficiency of your organization.
-They're a great solution to help your employees navigate the workplace and for you to manage your meeting spaces.
+They're a great solution to help your users navigate the workplace and for you to manage those meeting spaces.
 In just a few steps, you can deploy a [Certified for Teams device](https://www.microsoft.com/microsoft-teams/across-devices/devices/category/teams-panels/2351?rtc=1&page=1&filterIds=) in your organization to make your spaces easier to find, book, and manage.

 ## Step 1: Consider the space a Teams panel is used in